Transcendent-Tapir/Glamorous-Gladiators/characters.md

 - Background (inventive alchemist, street-wise pickpocket, disgraced knight, lovesick hunter)
 - Your reason for fighting (to learn more about the world, to avenge someone you love, to find a purpose in life, to be the best there is)

+Rate one aspect at a d8 and the others at a d6.

 **Negative aspects** - A regret you have, a weakness in your technique
 - An insecurity (someone you couldn't save, someone you pushed away, a goal that slipped from your grasp, something that you left unsaid, a strange habit, your guilty pleasure, something you wish you were good at)
 - A weakness in your technique (tunnel vision, overwhelmed in melee, easily distracted, an old injury slows you down)

+Rate one negative aspect at a d8 and the other at a d6

 **Assets**
 - Your Signature Weapon (sword, throwing stars, frying pan, lance, ballista, dancing shoes, these hands)
 - Your Signature Tool (grappling hook, spellbook, blade oils, lockpicks, tome of world history, collapsible telescope)
 - various temporary assets such as potions, rations, rope, etc (pick 2 after each resupply)

+Rate one of your signature assets at a d8, and the other at a d6.
+Temporary assets are always rated at d6.

 **Additional trait: Special Techniques** - special fighting techniques that can be used under certain conditions OR by spending Spark.